davehamptonusa/expound/README.md

 <A NAME="writable" />
 ### writable (default: true)
-> Boolean to set whether or not you may change the value of the property
+> Boolean to set whether or not you may change the value of the property.
+All values are writable at least once.
+So if you create an attibute without a value set, you can still set it.
+But if writable is set to false, you can not re-write it.
+If you create a property with the value set in the constructor of that property, you can not write to it.
+Internally, it checks to see if a 'hasBeenSet' flag has been marked as true.

 <A NAME="enumerable" />
 ### enumerable (default: true)